oils-for-unix/oils/doc/error-handling.md

   }
 </style>

-Oil is unlike other shells:
+YSH is unlike other shells:

 - It never silently ignores an error, and it never loses an exit code.
-- There's no reason to write an Oil script without `errexit`, which is on by default.
+- There's no reason to write an YSH script without `errexit`, which is on by default.

-This document explains how Oil makes these guarantees.
+This document explains how YSH makes these guarantees.
 We first review shell error handling, and discuss its fundamental problems.
-Then we show idiomatic Oil code, and look under the hood at the underlying mechanisms.
+Then we show idiomatic YSH code, and look under the hood at the underlying mechanisms.

 [file a bug]: https://github.com/oilshell/oil/issues